ahmdxrzky/de-zoomcamp-2023/final_project/guide.md

 # Data Source
 #### [_Denpasar Weather Data on Kaggle_](https://www.kaggle.com/datasets/cornflake15/denpasarbalihistoricalweatherdata?resource=download) ####
 Disclaimer: Actually, dataset above only provides weather data of Denpasar City from 1990 to 2020 (even the data for 2020 is not complete to December).
 In order to make this data engineering project (which batch processes the data) look real and simulate the actual workflow of data engineering, I _manipulate_ the dataset by _adding_ 4 years to the actual date data and _dividing_ it per year and month, so the data for 2023 are available and can be used to simulate batch processing per month.
+I put this splitted data [here](https://github.com/ahmdxrzky/de-zoomcamp-2023/tree/main/final_project/assets/dataset).

 # Project Framework
 ![assets drawio](https://user-images.githubusercontent.com/99194827/229009417-e04e2add-29fa-45e3-aa8f-cf094ca23df9.png)